What is React?

 React is Component-based Architecture

-Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep
+Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM.

 Reusable Components